SwapnilSankla/MySite/content/post/Consumer driven contract tests - Part 3.md

 ---
 This is the third blog in the Consumer driven contract tests blog series.
 I introduced the concept in the <a href="https://swapnilsankla.me/post/consumer-driven-contract-tests-part-1/">first</a> blog. <a href="https://swapnilsankla.me/post/consumer-driven-contract-tests-part-2/">Second</a> blog covers writing contract testing using Pact for synchronous communication.
 In this blog, let's cover how to write contract test when communication medium is message based.

 In our example loan gateway emits the loan creation event.
 Loan fulfilment service listens to it and does further processing.
-Now in case of Http based communication, we have seen that Pact framework runs mock Http server.
-Message based communication can be established using many tools. <u>Unlike mock http, Pact does not launch any of them</u>, it just enables us to make sure the event consumer and event producers adhere to the same schema.
+In case of Http based communication, we have seen that Pact framework runs mock Http server.
+Message based communication differs from Http in way that there is no single standard way of communication.
+It can be established using various tools like Kafka, RabbitMQ, ActiveMQ etc. <u>Pact may not want to couple itself with these tools, and hence it does not launch any of them</u> while running the tests, rather it just enables us to make sure the event consumer and event producers adhere to the exact same schema.
 Ultimately that's what we want!
+Let's jump to the code.

 <h2>Consumer test</h2>